mauryas/data_science_product/README.md

 A sample project to demonstrate the use of different tools for development of production ready data science project.
-The solution for the task is developed as a python package and its use is demonstrated in a containerized Jupyter Lab notebook and a sample RESTful API based on FastAPI.
+The solution for the task is developed as a python package and its usage is demonstrated in a containerized Jupyter Lab notebook and a sample RESTful API based on FastAPI.

-The solution for the task is developed into a python module and available in the folder `/tasks`.
+The solution for the task is available in the folder `/tasks`.
 Further examples can be found in `notebooks/01_task_solution.ipynb` and as API endpoints `/points/closest` and `/tree/train`.